RALAD: Bridging the Real-to-Sim Domain Gap in Autonomous Driving with Retrieval-Augmented Learning: METHODOLOGY

-Furthermore, previous RAM based on OT was applied to simple classification tasks, whereas our autonomous driving BEV perception task is far more complex.
-To address this challenge, we propose to treat every pixel as a sample in the OT computation, while each image is treated as a probability distribution.
+During the OT calculation process, each image is treated as a probability distribution.
 We assign uniform weights to all instances and leave the non-uniform OT calculation to future exploration.
-The purpose of the OT algorithm is to calculate the distance between two features $H_n$ (real-world) and $\tilde{H_m}$ (simulation) for subsequent retrieval of the nearest feature.
+The purpose of the OT algorithm is to calculate the distance between two features $H_n$ (real-world) and $\tilde{H_m}$ (simulation) for retrieval of the nearest feature.
 The formula is as follows: